mcci-usb/COLLECTION-cricket-ui/README.md

 Download [Inno Setup Compiler](https://jrsoftware.org/isdl.php#stable) and install

-Run the Inno Setup Script file 'CricketUI-Windows' which is in `destdir/InstallerScript/`.
+Run the Inno Setup Script file 'Cricket-Windows' which is in `destdir/installerScript/`.

-The App Installer 'CricketUI-Installer' show up in `destdir/AppInstaller/`.
+The App Installer 'cricket-<ver tag>-windows-installer' show up in `destdir/AppInstaller/`.

 <strong>On Linux:</strong>

-There is no installer setup for Linux.
+Create Linux deb package using Debreate Debian package builder

+Run the Package project file 'Cricket-Linux' which is in `destdir/installerScript/`.

+The App Installer 'cricket-<ver tag>-linux-installer' show up in `destdir/AppInstaller/`.